BabsyIT/Babsy-Infra_Public/Github-SSH-Sync/Readme.md

 ### Troubleshooting

+- **Permission Denied Errors**: Ensure that `github_authorized_keys` has `600` permissions.
+The script sets these automatically.
 - **Rate Limits**: Without a GitHub token, the API requests may be limited for larger organizations or frequent updates.
 Ensure the `GITHUB_TOKEN` variable is correctly set.

 ### Notes

-- This script is designed for use on a server you control, where you have permission to modify `sshd_config` and add cron jobs.
+- This setup assumes you have root access or sudo privileges to modify `sshd_config` and manage cron jobs.
 - Make sure you store your GitHub token securely and avoid exposing it.

 With this setup, your server will automatically fetch and update GitHub organization member SSH keys every hour, allowing seamless access management.